Cockburn Cement Limited (CCL)

 CCL published a website notification in May 2021 advising that it is undertaking the approval requirements to allow for demolition of the clinker kiln stacks and associated infrastructure.
-Clinker has not been manufactured at the Munster site since 2014 and the kilns and stacks in care and maintenance for that time.
+Clinker has not been manufactured at the Munster site since 2014 and the kilns and stacks have been in care and maintenance since that time.

 DWER does not have an approval role in relation to the demolition of the clinker kilns.
 However, it is understood CCL will seek approval for the demolition from the City of Cockburn (the City) and will be subject to conditions on any approval by the City.
 Following approval by the City, CCL is required to submit a Decommissioning Plan to the Minister for State Development under its State Agreement Act obligations administered by the Department of Jobs, Tourism, Science and Innovation.

 The risk of noise and dust emissions from the decommissioning of the kilns can be adequately regulated under the Environmental Protection (Noise) Regulations 1997 and the general provisions of the EP Act, as well as existing dust conditions on the current licence.